735 autopsy reports.

 A specificity that turns out to be an obstacle to therapeutic treatment.

-2. The specificity of Myeloid Leukemia and solid tumors
+IL1RAP : specificity of Chronic Myeloid Leukemia and solid tumors

 Solid tumors contain a non-homogeneous group of immature cells known as cancer stem cells, which are constantly being formed and which produce tumor-forming mature cancer cells (4).
 They so play a critical role in cancer proliferation, maintenance, progression, and recurrence.